top of page

 To trace the origins of safaris, one must venture back to the turn of the 20th century, to a time when the African continent held an irresistible allure for intrepid explorers and adventurers.
 So let's dig in...

-Kenya has had a long standing relationship with the outside world courtesy of trading with the Portuguese, The Persians, The Indians, The Omani Arabs and there's evidence of also Chinese presence at the Kenyan coast but of all these interactions the Arabs had the most influence over the locals as the adoption of language, architecture and religion was quite high.
+Kenya has had a long standing relationship with the outside world courtesy of trading with the Portuguese, Persians, Indians, Omani Arabs and there's also evidence of also Chinese presence at the Kenyan coast but of all these interactions the Arabs had the most influence over the locals as the adoption of language, architecture and religion was quite high.
 As such, the Arabic language merged with the local Bantu language and gave birth to "Swahili" which now happens to be Kenya's National language spoken countrywide and to an extent regionally in Tanzania, Uganda, Rwanda, Burundi, Malawi and even Mozambique.

 One such word that came out of this fusion of language is "Safari" which happens to be the topic today.
 The Swahili word "SAFARI" means "journey", originally from the Arabic noun سفر, "Safar", meaning "journey", "travel", "trip", or "tour"; the verb for "to travel" in Swahili is "kusafiri".
 The Arabs would come down south to the East African coast on their wind powered dhows trading in salt, Ivory, spices, gold, pearls, precious stones, textiles and unfortunately, even people.
 Over time, Hunting Safaris became popular with the western aristocracy visiting Kenya hunting big game like Lions, Elephants and Buffalo as trophies that they will then get to hang in their houses back home.
 Big Game hunters like Frank Maurice "Bunny" Allen, Baron Bror Fredrik "Blix" von Blixen-Finecke (who was husband to Karen Blixen), Major Gordon H. "Andy" Anderson, Walter Dalrymple Maitland "Karamojo" Bell and quite probably the most popular of this bunch being The Hon Denys George Finch-Hatton who hosted the likes of the Prince of Wales (later King Edward VIII) and his brother Prince Henry, Duke of Gloucester in 1928.
 It is during this period that Africa and in particular Kenya was being seen by the outside world as an enticing destination for those born with an adventurous spirit.